 Public Relations/Advertising Practitioner

-Aid an organization to promote itself and communicate what it’s mission and objectives are to various publics.
+In this career, you will aid an organization to promote itself and communicate its mission and objectives to various audiences.

 For-profit, Non-profit, or Government Entity Public Relations Practitioner

-Work with organizations to help with fund-raising, building public awareness about issues, facilitate focus groups in order to understand public perception and opinion, and much more.
+Public relations practitioners work with organizations to help with fund-raising, build public awareness about issues, facilitate focus groups to understand public perception and opinion, and much more.